netbox-community/netbox-topology-views/README.md

 The coordinates are stored as: "X;Y".

-Please navigate to `General Options` page and set the `Allow Coordinates Saving` option to True.
+Please read the "Configure" chapter to set the `allow_coordinates_saving` option to True.
-You might also set the `Always Save Coordinates` option to True.
+You might also set the `always_save_coordinates` option to True.

 ## Configure

-Almost all options can be assigned a default value per user directly in the plugin.
+All individual options can be assigned a default value per user directly in the plugin.
 The default value can be overridden on the filter page.

 The remaining options must be configured in the `PLUGINS_CONFIG` section of your `netbox/configuration.py`.